Residential treatment and rehab for codependency

-At Paracelsus Recovery, we provide holistic and non-12-Step treatment programmes for codependency.
-We will identify all possible root-causes of your codependency and then tailor-make a treatment programme to address each of these issues.
+At Paracelsus Recovery, we provide holistic and non-12-step treatment programs for codependency.
+We will identify all possible root causes of your codependency and then tailor-make a treatment program to address each of these issues.
 Our priority is to help you regain control over your relationship and restore your peace of mind.

 - Do you cover up your partner’s substance abuse from others?

 - Do you feel selfish when you look after your own needs before someone else’s?